mattsemar/dsp-bottleneck/README.md

 ## Changelog

+### v0.1.2
+Bugfix: Fixed issue where stats for modded items would not show up properly

 ### v0.1.1
 Bugfix: reduced the frequency of computation for planetary production/consumption to address some reported UI lag (thanks to thedoc31 for report)